 At ASD, we are often the first point of contact for people who are at their most vulnerable moments.
 One of the first lessons Call Specialists learn during ASD’s 6-month training period is the range of emotions they may encounter on a daily basis.
 We recognize our employees when they go above and beyond on a call to ensure a funeral director is able to connect with a family member or loved one in need.
 Each week, ASD spotlights a Call Specialist who handles a particularly challenging call with patience and accuracy as the “Sensitive Save”award winner.
 This provides an opportunity to dissect difficult calls so the ASD staff can use the transcript as a model going forward.

 Here are the “Sensitive Save” winners for the month of September:

-Has ASD ever handled a particularily difficult or challenging call for your funeral home?
+Has ASD ever handled a particularly difficult or challenging call for your funeral home?
 Leave us a comment and tell us about it!

 About The Author

 Jess Farren (Fowler)

 Jess Farren (Fowler) is a Public Relations Specialist and Staff Writer who has been a part of the ASD team since 2003.
 Jess manages ASD’s company blog and has been published in several funeral trade magazines.
 She has written articles on a variety of subjects including communication, business planning, technology, marketing and funeral trends.
 You can contact Jess directly at Jess@myASD.com